Who's Gonna Love You

 "Who's Gonna Love You" is a song co-written and recorded by Canadian country artist Tebey.
 The song was co-written with Ryan Lafferty.
 It was the second single from Tebey's second extended play Love a Girl, and his first #1 hit on the Billboard Canada Country chart.

 Background

 Tebey described the song as "an ode to all the amazing, patient women who put up with men".
-The lyrics in the chorus "Who’s gonna love you if I don't?" are the man describing how the woman jokingly asks him that question in a playful manner.
+The chorus lyrics, "Who’s gonna love you if I don't?" depict the man responding to the woman, who jokingly asks him that question in a playful manner.

 Critical reception

 Front Porch Music said the song has "a sultry sound and is really great to listen to".
 Complete Country said the song gives off "summer love vibes".

 Commercial performance

 "Who's Gonna Love You" reached a peak of #1 on the Billboard Canada Country chart for the week of November 24, 2018, marking his first Number One hit.
 It was certified Gold by Music Canada.